spectrocloud/librarium/content/docs/05-workspace/1-adding-a-new-workspace.md

 ## 3. Associate Namespaces

-* Enter one or more Namespaces that need to be part of the Workspace.
-The combination of Workspace and Cluster is unique across workspaces in a project.
-Palette ensures that all the Namespaces are created for all the clusters in the workspaces, in case they are not pre-existing.
+* Enter one or more namespaces that need to be part of the workspace.
+The combination of workspace and cluster is unique across workspaces in a project.
+Palette ensures that all the namespaces are created for all the clusters in the workspaces, in case they are not pre-existing.

-* Add the resource quota for the Namespaces by specifying CPU and Memory limits (Optional).
+* Add the resource quota for the namespaces by specifying CPU and Memory limits (Optional).

 * Configure the Role Binding (optional).
 The following information is required for each role binding: